 Broadly speaking, a defined events policy lists the events (that cause damage to your home or contents) that you’re insured for, and everything else is excluded.
 The things you are insured for are called the “defined” or “listed” events.
 Policies differ, but commonly listed events include:

 Listed events can vary between different insurance policies.
 For example, home insurance might provide cover for broken glass, while contents insurance won’t.
+Furthermore, there are some possessions that any form of home and contents insurance won’t cover, like your car.
+In this instance, you’ll need to ensure your vehicle is protected against loss or damage.
+Our comparison service makes it easy to compare car insurance.

 Your defined events policy will generally exclude anything not listed under ‘listed events’, but in some cases you’ll be able to nominate extras (or ‘additional’) events you wish to be covered for.